avih/sgrtab/README.md

 https://github.com/avih/sgrtab

-`sgrtab` is a small shell script(1) which renders a standard or custom table of SGR combinations - _Select Graphic Rendition_ terminal codes.
+`sgrtab` is a POSIX-compliant shell script which renders a standard or custom table of SGR combinations - _Select Graphic Rendition_ terminal codes.

 By default it renders the standard table with ` gYw ` using all the colors, i.e. columns (X) are the different background colors, rows (Y) are different